 I love that it adds tanginess and creaminess without any additional fat.
 Sometimes I feel like I still need a little mayo mixed in when I substitute Greek yogurt, but it works out perfectly in dishes like this.

-I also added nutritional boost to this egg salad by including Barlean’s Forti-Flax.
+I also added a nutritional boost to this egg salad by including Barlean's Forti-Flax.